-Automatic differentiation
+Intermezzo: Automatic differentiation

-Intermezzo: some words on automatic differentiation: a method that allows one to compute accurately derivatives of arbitrary functions on a computer.
-This is a topic that has become very popular in the recent years because of interest in machine learning and because of better support from many programming languages (Julia in the first place).
+In this chapter, we say some words on automatic differentiation: a method that allows one to compute accurately derivatives of arbitrary functions on a computer.
+This is a topic that has become very popular in recent years, because of interest in machine learning and because of better support from many programming languages (Julia in the first place).